katherinj/DataVisualization/assignment3/README.md

 **Deployment:**
 Deploy your application to GitHub Pages.
 Ensure that the webpage is accessible online through a GitHub Pages URL.

-**Submission:**
-Submit the following on Canvas:

-- The parent component, all child components, and the CSS file.
-- A link to your deployed application on GitHub Pages.

 **Grading Rubric:**
 - [x] Child1 Component: Scatter Plot of Total Bill vs. Tips (50 Points)
 - [x] Scatter Plot Creation (25 Points)